mui/material-ui/docs/data/joy/components/sheet/sheet.md

 ### Basic usage

-The `Sheet` also has access to the `color` prop, allowing you to access every palette of the theme.
+The `Sheet` component, in addition to the variants, also has access to the `color` prop, allowing you to use every palette of the theme.

-Use the `Sheet` component as a generic container for your components.
-You can play around with variants, color, and elevation to achieve the desired result.

 {{"demo": "SimpleSheet.js"}}